jacobdensford/jacobdensford.com/projects/new-trpg.md

 Here are the rules for a new tabletop roleplaying game I'm working on.
 They're incomplete and very much a work-in-progress, obviously.
 They're also incredibly generic right now.
 Eventually, once I settle on a setting, theme, and tone, I will rework some of the mechanics and the classes to more closely reflect those decisions.
 I'd call this a version 0.0.1.

+**Design Requirements:**

+- Use all the dice
+- No math
+- Options for both players and the GM rolling dice or just the players
+- OSR (Old-School Renaissance/Revival) compatible-ish<sup><a href="https://en.wikipedia.org/wiki/Old_School_Renaissance">1</a></sup> <sup><a href="https://www.youtube.com/watch?v=wRVJNkOObIU">2</a></sup>
+- NSR (New OSR or New Sworddream Renaissance) sensibilities, to an extent<sup><a href="https://boneboxchant.wordpress.com/2019/12/21/nsr/">3</a></sup> <sup><a href="https://newschoolrevolution.com/2020/01/19/what-is-the-nsr-part-1">4</a></sup> <sup><a href="https://newschoolrevolution.com/2022/05/04/the-new-new-school-revolution">5</a></sup> <sup><a href="https://boneboxchant.wordpress.com/2022/05/04/revisiting-the-nsr/">6</a></sup>
+- Be simple enough to easily learn and run a one-shot but complex enough for campaign play and to offer extra depth for players who want it
+- Have mechanics that reinforce the themes and tones of the game and offer options for emergent storytelling

+**Design Inspiration**

+- Numenera for the idea for the character description section
+- Mothership for the idea to make points and tracks
+- Apocalypse World for the concept of partial success
+- Also Apocalypse World for clocks
+- Mork Borg and Death in Space for lots of things
+- Trophy for mathless dice rolls that instead rely on hits and misses
+- So many others for so many things I can't even think of right now (I will add them as they come to me)

 > *Throughout this document, design notes will be denoted by block quotes.*

-> **Design Requirements:**
->
-> - Use all the dice
-> - No math
-> - Options for both players and the GM rolling dice or just the players
-> - OSR (Old-School Renaissance/Revival) compatible-ish
-> - NSR (New OSR or New Sworddream Renaissance) sensibilities, to an extent
-> - Be simple enough to easily learn and run a one-shot but complex enough for campaign play and to offer extra depth for players who want it
-> - Have mechanics that reinforce the themes and tones of the game and offer options for emergent storytelling

 ## Making Player Characters